db1218/raspberrypi-webserver/README.md

 ## Aims

-At the end of this process you will have a running apache web server supporting:
+At the end of this process you will have a running a LAMP web server (Linux, Apache, MySQL, PHP)

-- PHP
-- Database
-- HTTPS

 ## Table of Contents